SustainableDevelopmentReform/csdr-cloud-spatial-app/README.md

 cp .env.example.local .env
 ```

-You don't need to update any of the exisitng env values to run locally.
-You do need to add S3 and SMTP values.
-You can find these here _A_ and here _B_.
+You don't need to update any of the exisitng env values to run locally (even the empty S3 and SMTP values).

 ### Setting up Database